 PAGASA modernization brings hope for better weather forecasting

-MANILA, Philippines — For Chris Perez, a senior weather specialist with the Philippine Atmospheric, Geophysical and Astronomical Services Administration, one of the best feelings in the world is producing reliable forecasts that helped save millions of lives and prevented widespread damage.
+MANILA, Philippines (First published: September 25, 1:44 p.m.) — For Chris Perez, a senior weather specialist with the Philippine Atmospheric, Geophysical and Astronomical Services Administration, one of the best feelings in the world is producing reliable forecasts that helped save millions of lives and prevented widespread damage.

 He, like other meteorologists, believes that accurate and timely weather and climate information can help the public make informed decisions, especially during extreme weather events.